Burns Caused by Heat

-As quickly as you can, cool the affected area with cold water or cold compresses until pain is reduced or eased.
+As quickly as you can, cool the affected area by running cool water over the burn for 5 minutes.
 Don't rub the burned area.

 Don't use ice on a burn.
 It can cause more damage.

 If a blister has formed, don't break it because this could increase the risk for infection.

 Protect the burn with a dry, sterile, gauze bandage or with a clean bed sheet or cloth.
 If the burn is oozing, cover it lightly with a sterile gauze or clean sheet or towel.
 Get medical care right away.

 If your child's clothing is stuck to the burned area, don't try to remove it.
 Instead, cut around the clothing, leaving the burn intact.
 Get medical care right away.

 If your child has burns on the hand, foot, face, eyes, or groin, or burns that cover a large area, get medical care right away.
 Or call

 If your child has a small burn in an area not mentioned above, it's OK to give them some acetaminophen or ibuprofen for pain if they have no conditions preventing them from taking these medicines.

-Online Medical Reviewer: Eric Perez MDMarianne Fraser MSN RNRaymond Kent Turley BSN MSN RN
+Online Medical Reviewer: Eric Perez MDRita Sather RNTara Novick BSN MSN

 Date Last Reviewed: 1/1/2023